Untitled and from the same world as this story

 It didn’t take long for Barb to grow on me.
 She made life a little brighter.

 By fall, we all acknowledged that the length of our residence was indefinite.
-Not that we talked about it, but our faces and voices were softer for it.
+Not that we talked about it, but our faces were softer for it.
 There was still no way to know what was gone for good and what might come back.